jazzfan2/worddiff/README.md

 # Name: wordif.sh
-wordif.sh  - compares pair(s) of flat text-files word-by-word, and stores color-marked results in HTML-format.
+wordif.sh  - compares flat text-files word-by-word, and stores color-marked results in HTML-format.

 # Description:
 wordif.sh is a wrapper script around 'wdiff()' (see https://www.gnu.org/software/wdiff/).

 It performs word-by-word comparison of one or multiple pair(s) of flat-text files.
-Results are stored as color-marked difference-files in HTML format, or (if option -p is given) in PDF format.
+Results are stored as color-marked difference-files in HTML-format, or in PDF-format if option -p is given.

-A difference-file is a union of the two input text files, following their combined text sequence.
+A difference-file is a union of the two input text files, preserving original text sequence.
 Text present in both files is printed in black.
-(Series of) words not appearing in one of the two files (at the indicated position) are color-marked as follows:
+Words missing in one of the two files (at the indicated position) are color-marked as follows:
 - red text is present in the 1st file, and not present (there) in the 2nd file;
 - green text is present in the 2nd file and not present (there) in the 1st file;